 The Society of St. Vincent de Paul Exeter began serving the poor and hungry in Exeter in 1989 out of a building provided by St. Michael Parish.
 In 2011, SVdP purchased the vacant bank building located at 53 Lincoln Street.
 After 22 years, of service to the less fortunate, SVdP acquired the independent building that allowed us to serve our clients more efficiently, with dignity and respect.
 With the new space, SVdP was able to become the Community Assistance Center.

-With the Center collaborating with and housing many local agencies such as Rockingham Community Action, Volunteer Income Tax Assistance, Families First medical and dental care and Medicaid application assistance, and NH Employment Security, SVdP quickly ran out of space.
+With the Center collaborating with and housing many local agencies such as Rockingham Community Action, Volunteer Income Tax Assistance, Families First medical and dental care and Medicaid application assistance, SVdP quickly ran out of space.
 In 2015 it was clear that the new building had become too small and an expansion was built with the help of the community.
 Three new offices, a conference room, and an expanded pantry area were added to the building.

 The Society of St. Vincent de Paul Exeter offers food and emergency financial assistance to residents of Exeter, Stratham, Newfields, Brentwood, Kensington, and East Kingston.
 Services at the Community Assistance Center, such as dental care and homeless support, are available to anyone in need.